What in the world is Grace Week? Grace Week is an awesome strategy to help my kids love learning and grow leadership skills at the same time.

 So, your child had two areas of study for the week – one academic weakness and one chosen topic.
 At the end of the week, we had a special dinner.
 After dinner, each child made a presentation of their chosen study.

-As a result of following this plan, you provide a personal growth plan as discussed in Raising Leaders, Not Followers.
+As a result of following this plan, you provide opportunities to think critically and make wise decisions in their projects.
+A similar growth plan is discussed in Raising Leaders, Not Followers.

 - Set aside time for your child’s topic of interest and academic weakness.

 - Apply what was learned by creating a presentation.

 - Make the presentation at the end of the week.

 While Ashley made a life-size teepee, Gentry made a gyroscope & Hunter studied basketball.